 Machboos Samak is one of the most popular seafood dishes in Oman.
 It is a rice-based dish that is cooked with a variety of spices and topped with grilled fish.
 The dish is usually served with a side of salad and traditional Omani bread.
 Machboos Samak is a flavorful and filling dish that is perfect for seafood lovers.

-Omani seafood dishes are not just limited to these two dishes.
-There are many other seafood dishes that are popular in Oman, such as:
+Omani dishes are not just limited to these two dishes.
+There are many other dishes that are popular in Oman, such as:

 - Harees Samak: a creamy fish soup that is flavored with a variety of spices and herbs.